Withdrawing from Classes

 Students receiving financial aid who withdraw or stop attending will be, in most cases, required to return a portion of financial aid received.
 The Higher Education Act established the return of Title IV Funds Policy.

-If a student attends through 60 percent of the term, all Title IV aid is considered earned.
+If a student attends past 60 percent of the term, all Title IV aid is considered earned.
 Federal law permits financial aid to be paid only for a certain number of credit hours attempted.

 Clarification of New Regulations